php42/TPDP-Dev-Tools/README.md

 ::edit files in C:\extract as you please
 ::you can also add new files, the directory tree mirrors the layout of the archives

-::use the json files to patch the binaries binedit.exe -i "C:\extract" --patch
+::use the json files to patch the binaries (convert json back to binary) binedit.exe -i "C:\extract" --patch

 ::generate a diff file using the modified directory tree